JoshSJKim/FCC---Basic-JavaScript/README.md

 ### Using Objects for Lookups

+INSTRUCTIONS

 - Convert the switch statement into an object called lookup.
+  - This is self explanatory.

 - Use it to look up val and assign the associated string to the result variable.
+  - This had me confused for a bit.
+My trouble with JavaScript is figuring out what to use for property, what is the value, which function is pointing to where, where is the return value going, etc.
+  - "Use it(object "lookup") to look up val"
+    - So it should be

+      ```JS
+      lookup[val]
+      ```

+    - Not dot notation since I'm looking for a variable, and no strings since it's not a value.
+    - Where should this be assigned?
+"Assign the associated string (the value that is looked up) to the result variable.
+So, in other words, assign the value that is looked up to the result variable.

+    ```JS
+    result = lookup[val]
+    ```